-In this guide, we’ll briefly cover the benefits of playing with recycled balls, and how you can identify their quality by grade, before outlining the best place to buy used golf balls.
+In this guide, we’ll briefly cover the benefits of playing with recycled balls and how to identify their quality by grade before outlining the best place to buy used golf balls.

-If you’re looking to cut the costs of your golfing lifestyle then used golf balls, in all their recycled glory, are a shining example of how you can do just that.
+If you’re looking to cut the costs of your golfing lifestyle, then used golf balls are a shining example of how you can do just that in all their recycled glory.

 Why Buy Used Golf Balls?

-Aside from the obvious benefits of saving money, there are plenty of reasons why buying used golf balls is a good idea.
-For one thing, there’s less pressure when you’re playing with used balls rather than brand-spanking-new, premium golf balls; if you fire a used ball out of bounds, or into the water, you’ll feel less bad about it.
+Aside from the obvious benefits of saving money, buying used golf balls is a good idea for many reasons.
+For one thing, there’s less pressure when you’re playing with used balls rather than brand-spanking-new, premium golf balls; if you fire a used ball out of bounds or into the water, you’ll feel less bad about it.

 If you’re keen on playing with the likes of Titleist Pro V1s, Srixon Z Stars, or Callaway Chrome Softs, then you can get a sizable, practically mint condition batch of them for a greatly reduced price.